netgroup-polito/vsomeip/test/readme.txt

 2015-02-10 08:42:07.361672 [error] Detected Magic Cookie within message data.
 Resyncing.
 2015-02-10 08:42:07.361761 [info] Received a message with Client/Session [1343/000f]

+Note: this test does not complete correctly if the service is configured to operate at either authentication or confidentiality level.
+This behavior occurs since the test sends some messages by using raw endpoints instead of the usual
+abstraction: those packets do not include the requested information for authentication and, therefore, the deserialization fails at reception side.

 Header Factory Tests
 --------------------